vyomasystems-lab/challenges-surya422k/level2_design/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives input into 31-to-1 MUX (Design Under Test) and verifies the correctiveness of the output.
+The test drives the source values and instruction to the coprocessor to verify its functionality.

 The values are assigned to the input ports using
 ```